Mascarpone/portfolio/README.md

 Create a new folder dedicated to the portfolio.
 We will call it `project_portfolio` below.

-Unpack the archive project in a subfolder `portfolio` or clone the project repository (private for now):` git clone https: // github.com / Mascarpone / portfolio.git`.
+Unpack the archive project in a subfolder `portfolio` or clone the project repository (private for now): `git clone https://github.com/Mascarpone/portfolio.git`.

 In order not to install the required modules directly on your system, and do not depend on the current configuration of it, we will create a virtual environment with `virtualenv`.
 Therefore, use the following command: `virtualenv venv`.